Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 What are the Different Types of Camera Lenses?

 Camera lenses come in several main types, including ultra wide-angle, wide-angle, standard, telephoto, super-telephoto, macro, and specialty lenses.
-Each lens type is designed to create a different field of view and visual style — which is why understanding lens categories makes lens selection much easier.
-All-in-one zooms are also worth calling out as a distinct design philosophy, built for convenience and range in a single lens rather than maximum specialization in one category.
+Each type creates a different field of view and visual style, which is why understanding lens categories makes choosing the right lens much easier.

-Below is a practical breakdown of the most common camera lens types, what they’re used for, and what trade-offs to expect.
+Below is a practical overview of the most common camera lens types, what they’re used for, and the trade-offs to consider.

 Ultra Wide-Angle Lenses